 Is it a deal breaker if I cannot attend scheduled weekly chats?

-No. It's optimal if you can attend scheduled chats in person, but this is often an issue for international students and life happens.
-If you cannot attend a scheduled chat in person, a chat transcript is saved each week for students who could not attend chat in person that week.
+No. It's optimal if you can attend scheduled online chats when they are scheduled, but this is often an issue for international students and life happens.
+If you cannot attend a scheduled chat online, a chat transcript is saved each week for students who could not attend chat online that week.

-May I register for more than one in-person course during the same course period?
+May I register for more than one online course during the same course period?

 Yes.
 This is common on university campuses and it's no different here.
 Assume a minimum of four hours per week per class and, if you believe you can swing that, talk to Max about simultaneous class sessions.

-*Caveat: Some classes are more time intensive than others, (hint, this is one of those classes), if we think you're trying to take on too much at once, especially with the structure courses, we will tell you so.
+*Caveat: Some classes are more time intensive than others, if we think you're trying to take on too much at once, especially with the structure courses, we will tell you so.

 Hey I emailed an age ago & haven't heard back.
 What's up with that?

 Odds are we did respond and our response is sitting in your spam folder.
 Check your spam folder and maybe white list theafw.com to make sure that doesn't happen again.
 Bottom line, if we did not respond, we did not get your email -- or we did respond and you did not get our response.
 Suss it out and if you for certain sure did not hear back, hit us with new email.
 It's the internet.
 Things happen.